udu-games/UDU_SDK_package/README.md

 #### Known issues
 * Import SDK from package manager using .git url.
 Error `no git executable was found`.

-  **Issue:** git installation is installed on a different drive to the Unity Hub installation.
+  **Issue:** git(git bash) installation is installed on a different drive to the Unity Hub installation.

   **Fix:** Install git on the same drive as the Unity Hub installation.